gameseed-gx/gameseed-gx.github.io/index.md

 ![pcb design](/images/gameseed-pcb.png)

-The PCB is a two-layer design with 4/4 mil trace width/spacing, 0.25 mm minimum drill hole, with a small amount of components on the top side only.
+The PCB is a two-layer 43 mm x 55 mm board with 4/4 mil trace width/spacing, 0.25 mm minimum drill hole size, with a small amount of components on the top side only.
 It was fabricated and assembled by [NextPCB](https://www.nextpcb.com), which I've had a great experience working with!
+All of these design decisions were made in order to keep the price of fabrication and assembly down.

 # Technical specifications